So, you’ve got one of those shiny Macbook Pro retinas but Linux has you realising computer freedom is best?

 Downloading and converting your Linux distro image of choice

 Next, unless you haven’t already downloaded the iso image of your choice, it’s time to go grab it.
-For this particular demonstration, we are using Ubuntu 15.10, however most other distros should work.
+For this particular demonstration, we are using Ubuntu, however most other Linux distributions should work.
 Using more hard-ass systems like Arch or Slackware, or even Debian, will be more challenging.
 This is challenging enough, so do what you will, but we will stick to the easier distros for now!

 Make sure you download the x64 version of the distribution you choose, if there is an EFI boot version, choose that also.